 (at around 49 mins) When Colin tells Fitzgibbons to call his mother from Trooper Brown's phone, the ringtone on the receiving phone is "Scotland the Brave," one of the tunes played on the bagpipes at the cadets' graduation ceremony.

 The trivia items below may give away important plot points.

 Many scenes with Jack Nicholson were improvised.
 Nicholson was given the opportunity to do whatever he wanted to add to the character's unpredictability.
 The scene where Billy and Frank are talking was loosely scripted, and many surprises happened in it, including Frank pulling out the gun.

-Throughout the film, Martin Scorsese used Xs mostly shown in the background to mark characters for death; examples include shots of Costigan walking through the airport while talking to Sgt.
-Dignam, Queenan falling to his death (on the building's glass windows as Queenan falls to the ground), and Sullivan in his office discussing the flow of information with Costello (the X is created by the light shining through the window).
-This is a homage to Howard Hawks' classic film Scarface (1932).
+Throughout the film, Martin Scorsese used Xs mostly shown in the background to mark characters for death; examples include shots of Costigan walking through the airport while talking to Sergeant Dignam, Queenan falling to his death (on the building's glass windows as Queenan falls to the ground), and Sullivan in his office discussing the flow of information with Costello (the X is created by the light shining through the window).
+This is an homage to Scarface (1932).

-The "Frank Costello" caricature is loosely based on Whitey Bulger, who ran a Boston-based Irish gang while working as an FBI informant, protecting him from prosecution while he killed dozens of people.
+The "Frank Costello" caricature is loosely based on James "Whitey" Bulger, who ran a Boston-based Irish gang, while working as an FBI informant, protecting him from prosecution while he killed dozens of people.
 His FBI handler was convicted of multiple felonies.

 at around 5 mins) Right after the time skip in the beginning of the movie, during the first lesson at the police academy, the teacher is elaborating on the details of a gunshot wound to the head, which is the leading cause of the vast majority of deaths throughout the course of the rest of the movie.